mehulagg/gitlab/doc/user/discussions/index.md

 The **Reply to comment** button is only displayed if you have permissions to reply to an existing thread, or start a thread from a standard comment.

-Clicking on the **Reply to comment** button brings the reply area into focus and you can type your reply.
+Selecting the **Reply to comment** button brings the reply area into focus and you can type your reply.

 ![Reply to comment feature](img/reply_to_comment.gif)